frnmst/md-toc/docs/markdown_specification.rst

                     if (pre == orgpre) /* the following item must have */ break;             /* the same indentation */

+                    // If the indentation does not match the previous one then
+                    // assume that it is a sublist.
+Check later whether it is
+                    // or not.
                     if (!sublist)
                         sublist = work->size;
                 }